-Wondering about SLAs and SLOs?
-We explain service level agreements and service level objectives, their differences, and the importance of each.
+Wondering about SLAs, SLOs, and SLIs?
+We explain service level agreements, indicators, and objectives, their differences, and the importance of each.

 SRE and SLAs/SLOs/SLIs